 A Mishap means an event in which a person is harmed (illness and/or injury), or in different circumstances, might have caused a person to be harmed.

 Minor injuries, such as a small cut or sprain, do not have to be reported to MNZ.

 If in doubt, please call and discuss your situation with the JBNZ National Safety Officer.
-(See the front page 3 of the Safety Handbook for current contact details of the National Safety Officer.)
+(See page 3 of the Safety Handbook for current contact details of the National Safety Officer.)

 The association reserves the right to complete and send reports of any incidents to the authorities with regards to its obligations under the HSWA and MTA.

 The incident reporting form is for JBNZ members to complete and return to the National Safety Officer of JBNZ.
 These reports are solely for the use of the JBNZ National Safety Officer, to advise our membership of actions to take, to ensure that whatever caused the incident does not occur again, particularly regarding mechanical failures.
 The form is for incidents which do not need to be reported to Maritime NZ.
 Your privacy will be respected, and no information provided will be released to any third party without your permission.

 File your Incident Report by using the simple form on the inside the back cover of the Safety Handbook or using the form below.
 If using the paper form, a scanned copy can be emailed to [email protected] or posted to: Administration Manager, Jet Boating New Zealand, PO Box 6605, Upper Riccarton, Christchurch 8442.

 We suggest that JBNZ members familiarise themselves with MNZ website and their accident reporting forms. www.maritimenz.govt.nz You should also be familiar with the reporting requirements of the Navigational Safety Rules of the Regional Council area in which you are boating.

 Link to MNZ online Incident Report - https://services.maritimenz.govt.nz/incident/